Huntingtown ice hockey shuts out Chesapeake to close regular season

 But in the season’s ninth game on Jan.
 24, Huntingtown fell rather decisively to Calvert County rival Northern, leaving the squad needed to put things back together in its regular season finale against the Chesapeake Lightning at the Capital Clubhouse in Waldorf on Friday night.

 That much proved to be of no issue, as the Hurricanes scored just 40 seconds in and proceeded to shut out the Lightning 6-0.
-With a first-round bye as the top seed in this week’s Chesapeake Cup tournament, Huntingtown is scheduled to play in the semifinals at 6:45 tonight at Capital Clubhouse.
+With a first-round bye as the top seed in this week’s Chesapeake Cup tournament, Huntingtown is scheduled to play in the semifinals at 6:45 tonight at the Capital Clubhouse in Waldorf.

 “It was a good team effort,” said Huntingtown defenseman Tyler Matti.
 “Everyone skated as hard as they could.
 Overall, we did what we do in practice.
 We played hard, passed the puck and overall just worked well together.”